marcoscgdev/FABScrollAnimations/README.md

 * The Android Support Library v7 AppCompat.
 * The Android Support Design Library Floating Action Button.
 * A CoordinatorLayout as the master layout.
-* A NestedScrollView based scrolling content.
+* A NestedScrollView based scrolling content (Ex: RecyclerView).

 ---